hcoles/pitest-site/quickstart/mutators.markdown

 * java.lang.Float -> 0
 * java.lang.Double -> 0

-Pitest will filter out equivalent mutations to methods that are already hard coded to return the empty value.
+Pitest will filter out equivalent mutations to methods that are already hard-coded to return the empty value.

 <a name="FALSE_RETURNS" id="FALSE_RETURNS"></a>